steventopper/TransRot/README.md

 </br>When defining interactions in pairwise.txt, all numbers or symbols on the same row must be separated by **at least 2 spaces**.
 The format for appending an interaction is shown below:
 </br> <pre>First Atomic Symbol &nbsp; Second Atomic Symbol &nbsp; Ai &nbsp; Bi &nbsp; Ci &nbsp; Di </pre>
 </br>For more information regarding these parameters, see "How to Add New Molecules to the Database".</li>
+    <li>Write Acceptance Ratios (true/false): This option is designed to help with determining other values such as Max Translation Distance.
+When enabled, the ratio of accepted moves for each temperature point will be written to "acceptance_ratios.txt", along with the corresponding temperature in degrees Kelvin.</li>
 </ul>

 The particles to be used in the simulation are set at the bottom of config.txt.
 Each line includes the molecular formula of a particle followed by the number of that particle to be included, separated by **one space**.
 The default config.txt contains setup for an ammonium chloride cluster with 4 ammonium ions and 4 chloride ions, as follows:\